-Witchweeds are not known to occur in NSW or elsewhere in Australia.
+In July 2013 Striga asiatica was found on a small number of properties near Mackay in Queensland.
+Witchweeds are not known to occur in NSW.
 Specimens of the native witchweed (Striga parviflora) have been collected from woodlands on the north coast and central western slopes of NSW.

 Witchweeds are native to tropical Africa, India, the Middle East and China.
 They infest an estimated two-thirds of all cropping in Africa.